akcorut/kGWASflow/README.md

 ## Summary

 **kGWASflow** is a [Snakemake](https://snakemake.github.io) pipeline developed for performing k-mers-based genome-wide association study (GWAS) based on the method developed by [Voichek et al. (2020)](https://www.nature.com/articles/s41588-020-0612-7).
-It performs several pre-GWAS analysis including read trimming, quality control and k-mer counting.
-It implements the [kmersGWAS method worfklow](https://github.com/voichek/kmersGWAS/blob/master/manual.pdf) for performing k-mers-based GWAS.
-The pipeline also contains post-GWAS analysis, such as mapping k-mers to a reference genome, finding and mapping the source reads for k-mers, assembling source reads of k-mers into contigs and mapping them to a reference genome. kGWASflow is also highly customizable and offers users multiple options to choose from depends on their needs.
+It performs several pre-GWAS analyses, including read trimming, quality control, and k-mer counting.
+It implements the [kmersGWAS method]([https://github.com/voichek/kmersGWAS/blob/master/manual.pdf](https://www.nature.com/articles/s41588-020-0612-7)) into an easy to use and accessible workflow.
+The pipeline also contains post-GWAS analyses, such as mapping k-mers to a reference genome, finding and mapping the source reads of k-mers, assembling source reads into contigs, and mapping them to a reference genome. kGWASflow is also highly customizable and offers users multiple options to choose from depending on their needs.

+**More information and explanations on how to install, configure and run kGWASflow are provided in the [kGWASflow Wiki](https://github.com/akcorut/kGWASflow/wiki).**

 ![My project-1-3](https://user-images.githubusercontent.com/42179487/198741149-406abb40-5d1c-4ed0-9a2f-1c6fd9ebed3c.png)